kadena-community/kadena.js/packages/tools/kda-cli/readme.md

 # kda-cli

 This cli tool is here to assist you with your development on the kadena blockchain.

 ## Prerequisite

 In order to use this cli tool the following packages need to be installed manually.
 In a later version some might be installed via the cli tool.

 - [node v16+](https://nodejs.org/en)
 - [docker](https://docs.docker.com/get-docker/)

 Login to docker with your
 [github account](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)
-, use the gh access token as password:
+, use the _gh access token_ as password:

 ```
 docker login ghcr.io -u <your gh username>
+# or
+echo $GITHUB_TOKEN | docker login ghcr.io --username <your gh username> --password-stdin
 ```

 ## Install